Related Reading

 Helmets for wheeled sports

 A helmet can greatly decrease your child’s chance of a head and brain injury from a wheeled sport incident.
 Multi-sport helmets are best.
 They give extra protection to the back of the head.
 This is the part of the head most likely to be injured in wheeled sports.
-To keep your child safe, do the below:
+To keep your child safe, do the following:

 • Make sure the helmet is right for the size and age of your child and that it fits well.
 It should be level on top of the head, about 2 finger-widths above the eyebrows.
 It should not rock back and forth or side to side.
 The strap should be buckled and snug under the chin.

 • If you can, take your child to the store to try on the helmet before you buy it.
-This helps you find one that fits well.
+This helps you find a helmet that fits well.
 It's also helpful because a child who chooses their own helmet may be more likely to wear it.
 If you can’t bring your child to the store, measure their head before going to the store.

 • Make sure there is a CPSC (Consumer Product Safety Commission) sticker on the helmet.
 This means the helmet meets the CPSC standard for safety.